 Nothing was this nice.

-Suspicious of the Ravils, she eavesdropped on the conversations of the mostly Dunmer serving staff to find out what they truly thought of their employer.
-But so far as she could tell, Serjo Ravil was neither a cruel ogre nor a benevolent patriarch.
+Suspicious of the Ravils, she eavesdropped on the conversations of the serving staff to find out what they truly thought of their employer.
+But it seemed Ravil was neither a cruel ogre nor a benevolent patriarch.
 He was simply a boss.
-The workers complained about him but didn’t seem to bear him any real anger.
+The workers complained about him, but didn’t bear him any real anger.

 They resented her more than anyone else there.
 To them, she was “the outlander”, a boorish and unwelcome intrusion on their lives.
 She supposed that’s what the Empire was from Morrowind’s perspective.